luvies/lazy/README.md

 After you have done this, the full power of the module is available to play with.

 ## Examples
-The aim of the modules is to support the full suite of Linq methods the C# provides, as it covers a large surface area with the possible use-cases.
+The aim of the module is to support the full suite of Linq methods the C# provides, as it covers a large surface area with the possible use-cases.
 Not only does it aim to provide them, it aims to act like them.
 Nothing is is executed until you call the iterator and start walking through the elements of the list.
 Here's a small example:

 ```ts
 const evenSquares = Lazy.range(0, 1000).where(i => i % 2 === 0).select(i => i ** 2);